 What has been the most memorable instance you can share in your work?

 The most memorable instances have to do with excessive infection control.
 For example, a GP told me she wore gloves to shake her newly diagnosed patient’s hand because she was worried that his hands were sweaty.
-Another example involved nurse on a hospital ward who used double gloves to change a dressing just because the patient had HIV, even though the operation site was clean and dry and the gloved hands were holding tongs to clean the wound.
+Another example involved a nurse on a hospital ward who used double gloves to change a dressing just because the patient had HIV, even though the operation site was clean and dry and the gloved hands were holding tongs to clean the wound.
 Staff have also written, “HIV positive” in big letters on patients’ charts and put “infectious” stickers on patients’ blood samples.
 The interesting thing is the patients in these examples were not even aware that discrimination had occurred, as we (Community HIV Team) provided education to the staff member and challenged this behaviour without telling the patient.

 In your opinion and observation, how does stigma impact on self-esteem and relationships?